noplacenoaddress/RNMnetwork/Chapter four - false e-democracy.md

 Look at this false **esoterism** [[40]](https://en.wikipedia.org/wiki/Western_esotericism) **masonic** [[41]](https://en.wikipedia.org/wiki/Freemasonry) symbol, you can find it on the **dollar** [[42]](https://en.wikipedia.org/wiki/Dollar) .
 Remember *paper money is a fraud also*.
 A pyramid, a fraud, broken in his summit by an eye in space. *Satellite nothing else*.

+But who are who have broken the capitalist summit?
+Big technological firm.

 # External links

 1. https://en.wikipedia.org/wiki/Claustrophobia